Vamelyre/cs50_practice_questions/README.md

 # cs50_practice_questions
-Solutions for additional practice questions for cs50's introduction to computer science
+Solutions to practice questions for cs50's introduction to computer science